-Come join us for a fun paddle at Devil’s Kitchen Lake to look at aquatic and wetland plants along the shoreline.
-This event is co-sponsored by the University of Illinois Extension Forestry Program and the Southern Chapter of the Illinois Native Plant Society.
-Participants can register for either the morning or afternoon session.
+Enjoy a relaxing paddle around Devil’s Kitchen Lake while learning about the native plants and trees within the national wildlife refuge.
+This event is co-sponsored by the University of Illinois Extension Forestry program and the Southern Chapter of the Illinois Native Plant Society.

-Illinois Extension provides equal opportunities in programs and employment.
-If you need a reasonable accommodation to participate in programming, contact the program coordinator, Christopher Evans at email@example.com.
+If you need a reasonable accommodation to participate in programming, contact the program coordinator Christopher Evans at email@example.com.
 Early requests are strongly encouraged to allow sufficient time for meeting your needs.